This article is aimed at Sales Managers and Pipeliner Power Users.

 NOTE: You can opt for a flat structure - for example, selecting just Users or just Products.

+Choose which Sales Units should be used in your Forecast.
 When you’ve chosen the Sales Units, click out of the list and click on the green tick to apply ⤵

+Next, underneath each Sales Unit, select the relevant Users.
 Again, click out of the list and select the green tick to apply your selections ⤵

 Here’s another example that you could use for Key Account Planning.
 This is a Forecast of Products by selected Accounts.
 Once you’ve selected the Accounts to use, you can copy them to all the Products you have chosen to include ⤵

-This way, you don’t have to keep re-selecting them in each branch of your Forecast ⤵
+This way, you don’t have to keep re-selecting them in each branch of your Forecast.

 If you have set up a Forecast hierarchy with more than one level, you’ll fill in the assigned Quote values at the bottom level and the values will then roll up to higher levels in your hierarchy ⤵

-Now you need to decide how to split the Expected Sales Quota between your users (or sales users).
-You can split “Evenly” - this will divide the Expected Sales Quota evenly between all selected users (or sales units) - or split “By Historical Performance” which will divide the quota based on the past sales performance of each user (or unit, product or category). ⤵
+Now you need to decide how to split the Total Sales Quota between your users (or sales users).
+You can split “Evenly” - this will divide the Expected Sales Quota evenly between all selected users (or sales units) - or split by historical “Performance” which will divide the quota based on the past sales performance of each user (or unit, product or category). ⤵

 Previous Period - total value of Won opportunities for the user or unit for the previous period (for example, last year if your selected period covers this year or if your period is “This Quarter”, the previous period will be “Last Quarter”)